kapoko/delicious-hamburgers/README.md

 - Lightweight: Less than `~1kb` minified and gzipped if you import one animation.
 - No Javascript and no CSS `@keyframes` which can sometimes block animations in weird ways.
 Bash away!
 - Customisable: loads of variables available for customisation which work for all animations.
+- No dependencies: no worries about dependencies getting out of date, there are none.

 ## Usage